Imppel-9704/R2DE-2.0/workshop-4/ws04_lecture.md

-# Road to Data Engineer - Workshop 4
+# Road to Data Engineer - Workshop 4 - Lecture

 This chapter we are going to learn about building data pipeline, using Google Cloud Composer and Apache Airflow.